AAFC-ORDC-Crop-Bioinfomatics/MultiGS-R/README.md

 sample_2 4.8 105 42
 sample_3 NA 108 44
 ```
-*Missing values should be coded as* NA*.
+*Missing values should be coded as NA.
 The pipeline will handle them
 automatically.*

 ## Usage